 Pricing and offers for Office 365, Dynamics CRM, Enterprise Mobility Suite, Azure, and more

-- License-based services includes pricing information for Office 365, Enterprise Mobility and Security E3 as well as and Dynamics 365.
-License-based pricing section includes current and preview pricing as well as the offer list matrix.
+License-based services includes pricing information for Office 365, Enterprise Mobility, and Security E3, and Dynamics 365.
+License-based pricing section includes current and preview pricing and the offer list matrix.
 Price lists include list price and estimated retail prices (ERP) for offers in all supported currencies.
 The offer list matrix includes market availability and other important information about the offers.
 These files are updated on the first day of every month.

-- Usage-based services includes pricing information for Microsoft Azure and Visual Studio.
+Usage-based services includes pricing information for Microsoft Azure and Visual Studio.
 You can also use the Azure Services in CSP Pricing Calculator.
-The usage-based download includes both the CSP price lists for all supported currencies as well as the Shared Services pricing files in ERP.
+The usage-based download includes both the CSP price lists for all supported currencies and the Shared Services pricing files in ERP.
 These files are updated on the first day of every month.

-- Software subscriptions includes pricing for term-based software subscriptions for all supported currencies.
-The price file includes all supported currencies with list price and MSRP.
+Software subscriptions includes pricing for term-based software subscriptions for all supported currencies.
+The price file includes all supported currencies with list price and manufacturer suggested retail price (MSRP).
 These files are updated on the first day of every month.

-- Azure plan pricing includes pricing information for Azure plan consumption services as well as Azure plan reservation pricing.
+Azure plan pricing includes pricing information for Azure plan consumption services and Azure plan reservation pricing.
 Prices are direct prices or ERP and can be retrieved for any given supported market.
 The data in these files is refreshed every day.

-- Marketplace includes pricing for ISV solutions from Microsoft's commercial marketplace.
+Marketplace includes pricing for independent software vendor (ISV) solutions from Microsoft's commercial marketplace.
 Prices are retrieved per market.
 The data in these files is refreshed every day.

 Only CSP partners with the capability to transact can view and download price lists.
 Indirect resellers should contact their CSP provider to request details about pricing